top of page

 Presenting Problems and Disorders

 I have years of experience helping individuals with a wide range of presenting problems.
 I've worked in outpatient, in-patient, day-treatment and wilderness settings.
-I specialize in working with youth as young as 4 years old and up into early adulthood.
-Families are included in treatment, especially with younger children.
+I specialize in working with adults, young-adults, and teens.

 • low mood